Women’s Studies Minor

 PSYC316 - Psychology of Diversity

 This course explores diversity and its relation to identity, relationship, and power.
 Areas of diversity that may be a focus of the course include race, class, gender, ethnicity, sexual orientation, religion, immigration status, disabilities, aging and/or health status.
 Students study diversity on micro, meso and macro levels including perspectives on individual and group identity, prejudice and discrimination, and psychological well-being.
 Students are challenged to explore their own identities and the assumptions they make about various forms of diversity.
 Prerequisites: Any 200 level Social Science course.X

 SOC214 - Family Diversity

 This course explores the meaning of "family" in a historical and cross-cultural context - it looks at the way families and households are constructed, and at how these institutions are impacted by social forces including demographic, ideological, and economic changes in societies.
 Family diversity is discussed in the context of social constructions such as race, class, and gender.
 Current themes in family sociology that are covered include, amongst others, sexuality, marriage, parenting, violence, divorce and remarriage, and family policy.
 Prerequisite: SOC 101.X

 SOC406 - Selected Topics in the Lives of Women

 This capstone course examines topics important to the study of women’s issues.
 Representative topics that might be covered include violence against women, women in public life, social policy related to women, women and work, and reproductive issues.
 Prerequisite: one of the following: SOC 102, PSYC 303, or HIST 203.X

-Any other Special Topics course that relates to women's issues - subject to approval by the Director of the Donahue Institute for Values and Public Life.
+Any other Special Topics course that relates to women's issues - subject to approval by the Director of the Nancy Lawson Donahue ’49 Institute for Ethics, Diversity, and Inclusion.

 Credit Requirements for minor: 18 credits.